SaladTechnologies/comfyui-api/README.md

 If the url has a file extension, the server will use that extension when saving the file.
 Otherwise, it will attempt to determine the file extension from the `Content-Disposition` or `Content-Type` headers.

-All downloaded files live in the configured cache directory, and are symbolically linked to the specified local path.
+All downloaded files live in the configured cache directory with a name taken as the first 32 characters of the URL hash plus the file extension, and are symbolically linked to the specified local path.

 If a download for a given URL is already in progress, any subsequent requests for the same URL will wait for the first download to complete, and then use the downloaded file.